clowder-framework/extractors-opendronemap/README.md

 ### 1. Start the docker container

-There are two environment variables named `DENYFILETYPES` and `NOFILECOMPRESS` that can be set when starting the docker container which affect what data is allowed to be uploaded to Clowder, and whether some files will be compressed or not.
+There is an environment variable named `DENYFILETYPES` that can be set when starting the docker container which affect what data is allowed to be uploaded to Clowder.
-An additional two environment variables can be specified to override the names of the files uploaded to the dataset; `ORTHOPHOTONAME` and `POINTCLOUDNAME`.
+An additional three environment variables can be specified to override the names of the files uploaded to the dataset; `ORTHOPHOTONAME`, `POINTCLOUDNAME`, and `SHAPEFILENAME`.

-The *extractors-opendronemap.txt* file used to start processing may contain overrides of the `DENYFILETYPES` and `NOFILECOMPRESS` environment variables.
+The *extractors-opendronemap.txt* file used to start processing may contain overrides of the `DENYFILETYPES` environment variable.
-In the case of DENYFILETYPES, the overrides only prevent additional, presumeably unwanted, files from being uploaded.
+With DENYFILETYPES, the overrides only prevent additional, presumeably unwanted, files from being uploaded.
-In the case of NOFILECOMPRESS, the compression step will be skipped and the uncompressed, much larger, file will be uploaded.
-More information on these variables is below.
+More information on this variable is below.
 Refer to the *extractors-opendronemap.txt.sample* file for more information on the overrides.

 To specify these variables on container startup, use the `-e` command line option to define them.
-An example of this is `-e 'DENYFILETYPES=ply,csv'` which prevents the *odm_georeferencing.ply* and *odm_georeferencing.ply* files from uploading.
+An example of this is `-e 'DENYFILETYPES=shp'` which prevents the *odm_georeferenced_model.bounds.shp* and its associated files from uploading.
-The orthomosaic *odm_orthophoto.tif* and ZIP compressed *odm_georeferencing.las.zip* files will be uploaded.
+The orthomosaic *odm_orthophoto.tif* and *odm_georeferencing.laz* files will still be uploaded.

 The command to start the docker container could then be modified to look like the following.
 ```
-docker run --name=opendronemap-py2 -d --restart=always -e 'DENYFILETYPES=ply,csv' -e 'RABBITMQ_URI=amqp://user1:pass1@rabbitmq.ncsa.illinois.edu:5672/clowder-dev' -e 'RABBITMQ_EXCHANGE=clowder' -e 'TZ=/usr/share/zoneinfo/US/Central' -e 'REGISTRATION_ENDPOINTS=http://clowderhostname:9000/api/extractors?key=key1' clowder/extractors-opendronemap
+docker run --name=opendronemap-py2 -d --restart=always -e 'DENYFILETYPES=shp' -e 'RABBITMQ_URI=amqp://user1:pass1@rabbitmq.ncsa.illinois.edu:5672/clowder-dev' -e 'RABBITMQ_EXCHANGE=clowder' -e 'TZ=/usr/share/zoneinfo/US/Central' -e 'REGISTRATION_ENDPOINTS=http://clowderhostname:9000/api/extractors?key=key1' clowder/extractors-opendronemap
 ```

 #### DENYFILETYPES